JieyuWu/ToyotaMod/Chevy-Bolt.md

 To contribute to the above diagrams, download the [.svg file](http://www.justine-haupt.com/bolt/images/openpilot_systemdiagram.svg) and use Inkscape.
 The .svg file also includes a bunch of "general case" diagrams for openpilot not specific to the Bolt, but they may contain errors.

+## Comma 2 ##
+The Comma 2 has an onboard Panda and removes the need for the Giraffe by connecting directly to the car's buses.
+To do this, you'll need a harness modified to connect properly to the right buses:

+TBD Diagram

+To connect the Comma Pedal you can tap into the ethernet run for the Comma Power using an ethernet splitter and extend it to the pedal.
+(This configuration is untested on the Bolt).

 ## Running on an NVIDIA Jetson Nano instead of a Comma 2 ##
 This is an advanced configuration.
 If you just want reliable L2 autonomy on your Chevy Bolt, use the Comma 2.
 ### Hardware ###